The Myth of Free Speech

 In my view, this is absolutely true, and it is also the most honest limit on the freedom of speech.
 Yes, the United States government will not arrest you for saying something provocative.
 But that legal guarantee does not magically disarm a guy who didn’t like what you said.

 This is the real limit.
 The history of the American South during the Civil Rights Movement proves this point.
-Black citizens had the legal right to register to vote and sit at lunch counters, but the exercise of that right was met with lynchings, bombings, and firehoses.
+Black citizens had the legal right to register to vote and sit at lunch counters, but the exercise of that right had to deal with the possibility of lynchings, bombings, and firehoses.
 The law was useless, and that’s the cruel Hobbesian check on liberty.

 It means that no one can truly escape self-censorship.
 Some may call it cowardice, but it’s the rational recognition that we are all equally vulnerable to the violence of others.